The data revolution

-There are three types of Edge Computing: local devices, localised data centres and regional data centres.
+There are three types of Edge Computing: local devices, localised data centers and regional data centers.

 Suitable for small office or home applications, local devices are designed to accommodate a defined and specified purpose.

-With 1–10 racks, localised data centres provide substantial processing and storage capabilities and are quick to deploy in existing environments.
+With 1–10 racks, localised data centers provide substantial processing and storage capabilities and are quick to deploy in existing environments.

 These single-enclosure systems can be utilised for regular IT enclosures, such as an office setting, or rugged enclosure kinds that need to be fireproof, corrosion-proof and rainproof.
 The single-rack varieties can leverage existing buildings, cooling and power to save on CAPEX rather than having to build a new dedicated site.
 Installation involves choosing the location in a nearby vicinity to the building power and fibre source.

-Equipped with more than 10 racks, regional data centres are located nearer to the user and data source as opposed to centralised cloud data centres.
-Because of their scale, they have higher processing and storage capabilities than localised data centres.
+Equipped with more than 10 racks, regional data centers are located nearer to the user and data source as opposed to centralised cloud data centers.
+Because of their scale, they have higher processing and storage capabilities than localised data centers.
 Even if they are prefabricated they will take a lot longer to build due to construction, permitting and local compliance issues.
-They’ll also need dedicated power and cooling sources.
+They'll also need dedicated power and cooling sources.